 Are You Building an SEO Pyramid or House of Cards?

+There is a difference between SEO best practices today and the SEO best practices of the past.
+Google is constantly changing its algorithm, and when it does that means there is the possibility that the methods could change slightly.
 Back in the early days of SEO the SEO hierarchy of needs (based on Maslow’s hierarchy of needs) went something like this:

 Content–> Keyword Research–> Onsite Optimization–> Link Building